Skip to content

 The National Civics Bee

-National Civics Bee
+Civics Bee Stage Wide -DCS_4795

-The National Civics Bee is an annual competition sponsored by the US Chamber of Commerce Foundation that encourages young Americans to engage in civics and contribute to their communities.
+The National Civics Bee® is an annual competition sponsored by the US Chamber of Commerce Foundation that encourages young Americans to engage in civics and contribute to their communities.

 About the Bee